 While not strictly related to speed, we often recommend using Cloudflare to manage a website’s DNS.
 They have one of the easiest-to-use interfaces for this.

 Before we could learn about Cloudflare WordPress optimization, let’s have a look at their optimization tools.

 Before we do, though, here’s a great side effect: your bandwidth usage is reduced.

-Cloudflare aims to reduce the latency with its 18.104.22.168 resolver to minimize the distance from the user building data centers worldwide.
+Cloudflare aims to reduce the latency with its 18.104.22.168 resolver to minimize the distance from the user-building data centers worldwide.
 Their target is to keep everyone within ten milliseconds from at least one of their locations.

-Images are one of the heaviest elements of a web page and large ones have an impact of page load speed.
+Images are one of the heaviest elements of a web page and large ones have an impact on page load speed.
 Therefore, it is essential to keep images optimized – as small as possible in terms of file size – to improve website performance.

 Cloudflare Polish can help with image optimization.
 It reduces an image files’ size by compression or resizing, and does this on the ‘edge’ before the request for the image hits a server.

-Brotli - Brotli is a lossless compression algorithm that Cloudflare uses to reduce the size of cached http/s pages.
+Brotli is a lossless compression algorithm that Cloudflare uses to reduce the size of cached http/s pages.